chapmancbVCU/3x-1-Problem/README.md

 f(x):

-If x mod 2 = 0, then solvex/2
+If x mod 2 = 0, then solve x/2

-If x mod 2 = 1, then solve3x+1
+If x mod 2 = 1, then solve 3x+1

 This program has 2 ways of performing this in order to present performance